yrgo28/paccino-ultimate/README.md

 4. Done!

-*Another way to install Paccino is just downloading zip file from "releases" and extracting the contents to a path (like $HOME).
+*Another way to install Paccino is just downloading the compressed file from "releases" and extracting the contents to a path (like $HOME).
 Then, type necessary lines in the "rc" file (steps 2 & 3 above).*